tomcl/HowToUseGitTJWC/README.md

 ##### Why Yet Another Git Guide?

 Git workflows are used _at an abstract level_ where the implementation is mostly hidden, and everyone contributing to a shared Git project must understand the dos and don'ts at this level.
 Unfortunately, the operations needed seem like magic without a more detailed understanding of the implementation, and how operations combine in more complex situations is unclear.
-So many people will say: _I've read many git guides but I still don't get it_.
+So many people will say: _I've read many git guides, but I still don't get it_.

 ## Preliminaries

 * If you don't have one obtain a Github id from [Github](https://github.com/).
-* If you have an organisational github licence (e.g. `ImperialCollege`), allowing private repositories, add the organisation to your id as described [here](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/research-support-systems/github/working-with-githubcom/).
+* If you have an organisational Github licence (e.g. `ImperialCollege`), allowing private repositories, add the organisation to your id as described [here](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/research-support-systems/github/working-with-githubcom/).
 Imperial College staff and students should add `ImperialCollege organisation` so that they can create private repositories when needed.
-After ading the organisation to your account you will be able to choose either standard public-access Github, or organisation-based (allowed private) Github.
+After adding the organisation to your account, you will be able to choose either standard public-access Github, or organisation-based (allowed private) Github.
-* Before getting started download and install - for your platform - [git](https://git-scm.com/) and [github desktop](https://desktop.github.com/).
+* Before getting started download and install - for your platform - [git](https://git-scm.com/) and [Github desktop](https://desktop.github.com/).
 * If you want an operational guide follow bullet points in [Guide](#guide) below.
 Otherwise read linearly - you'll get to it soon.
 * Please star this repo if it is useful and provide feedback by creating issues so it can be improved.